marcoradocchia/linux-meminfo/README.md

 }
 ```

-In certain scenarios, users may have distinct use cases that necessitate regular
+Users may have distinct use cases that call for regular retrieval of a
-retrieval of a particular set of entries within the `/proc/meminfo` pseudofile.
+particular set of entries within the `/proc/meminfo` pseudofile.
+The
-The `MemInfo::parse_extended` addresses this requirement in an efficient
+`MemInfo::parse_extended` efficiently addresses this requirement, extending
-fashion, extending parsed entries with additional information pertaining to the
+parsed entries with additional information pertaining to the byte range they
-byte range they occupy in the file stream.
-This functionality allows users to
+occupy in the file stream.
+This functionality allows users to selectively read
-selectively read and parse specific entries as needed.
-Also, this way, the
+and parse specific entries as needed.
+Also, this way, the internal buffer can
-internal buffer can be shrank to the capacity required to read in such entries,
+be shrank to the capacity required to read in such entries, reducing the runtime
-reducing the runtime memory footprint of the program.
-Below a minimal example:
+memory footprint of the program.

 ```rust
 use std::io::SeekFrom;